shionhonda/hippocampus-garden/content/blog/feature_importance/index.md

 ---
 title: "Different Measures of Feature Importance Behave Differently"
 date: "2020-09-05T22:10:03.284Z"
-description: "This post compares the behaviors of different feature importance measures in the tricky situations."
+description: "This post compares the behaviors of different feature importance measures in tricky situations."
 featuredImage: feature_importance/ogp.jpg
 tags: ["en", "machine-learning", "python"]
 ---
-Feature importance is a useful measure when deciding which feature is necessary and which is not.
-But it can be misleading in tricky situations, for example, when features are strongly correlated with each other.
-In this post, I inspect the behaviors of different importance measures in the tricky situations and compare.
+Feature importance is a helpful indicator when deciding which feature is necessary and which is not.
+But it can be misleading in tricky situations, such as when features are strongly correlated with each other.
+In this post, I inspect the behaviors of various importance measures in tricky situations and compare them.

 ## Popular Measures of Feature Importance
 First of all, I summarize the popular measures of feature importance that I compare in this post: **Gini importance**, **split importance**, **drop-column importance**, and **permutation importance**.